amanrai31/React1/README.md

 ### Framework(strict) vs library(cool dude)

 ### Why react-
 For complex FE.
-There was no sync between state of JS and DOM if UI i.e. there ws no consistancy in UI.
+There was no sync between state of JS and DOM of UI i.e. there ws no consistancy in UI.

 ### Topic to learn-
 1. Core of react (State or UI manipulation, JSX)